a11yproject/a11yproject.com/_posts/2020-05-13-aria-has-perfect-support.md

 ARIA is a web technology.
 In addition to the issues listed above, it can also have compatibility issues that come from:

-- The kind of assistive technology being used
+- The kind of assistive technology being used,
 - The version of the assistive technology being used.

 Just because you write code that uses ARIA does not mean the ARIA declarations will work as intended.
 This is the same as expecting modern JavaScript to work on an old browser such as Internet Explorer 11.